iberniex/.dotfiles/nvim/README.md

 So I took up on nvim but without learning vim but try to learn vim first( it realy fun learning vim script ).
 But it is really good, try it!

-This contains the keybindings and plugins involved to prevent any confusion.
+This contains the keybindings involved to prevent any confusion.

 ## Global Keybinds
 - [lazy.nvim](lua/plugins/nvim-telescope.lua)